raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DSO Session Establishment {#establishment}

-DSO messages MUST be carried only in protocols and environments where a session may be established according to the definition given above in the Terminology section ({{terminology}}).
+DSO messages MUST NOT be carried in protocols and environments where a session can't be established according to the definition given above in the Terminology section ({{terminology}}).

 DNS over plain UDP {{?RFC0768}} is not appropriate since it fails on the requirement for